Gymnasium Utility Methods¶

 We've also added a unique approach to quickly finding a specific environment at it's latest version without having to search through the Gymnasium [] documentation.

-You can do this with a utility class called EnvSearch
+You can do this with a utility class called EnvSearch.

-to help you quickly determine which environment fits your use case.
+Every method attached to the class returns a List[EnvResult] where EnvResult are objects that have a name and type to help you quickly determine which environment fits your use case.

 There are three search methods split into two categories: